If you’re a dad and a sports fan, I already know two things about you:

 I proceeded to checkout.

-Lesson 1: Their Schedule Doesn’t Match the NBA’s
+Lesson 1: NBA Kid Schedules Don’t Match the NBA’s

 The first thing to remember about bringing your young children to your local stadium or arena is that – well, they’re kids.
 And that makes you a parent…not just another fan.
 The throngs of loud strangers pressed in on all sides are suddenly infinitely more uncomfortable when you’re trying to keep track of two excitable boys.

 The second thing to remember is that your kids have their own schedule; one that doesn’t change on account of a basketball game – no matter how important.